mahbodsh/tinyMvc/README.md

 # Install the Database

-  Create a database of your choice in PhpMyAdmin and import the tiny_mvc.sql file in it.
+  Create a database in your MySQL DBMS and import the tiny_mvc.sql file in it.